nnethercott/toktkn/README.md

 ```
 pip install toktokenizer
 ```
-**Note:** make sure you have Rust installed to build from the sdist
+**Note:** if you want to build from source make sure rust is installed!

 The only class `toktokenizer` exposes is `BPETokenizer`.
 The class itself is pretty minimalistic, with all major methods being showed below: